 My Chardonnay: The Ultimate Guide From Its #1 Fan blog post is my love letter to my favourite grape variety.
 It’s safe to say that I am an absolutely fiend for this wine grape variety.

-To help celebrate International Chardonnay Day in 2022, I have listed 10 Chardonnay’s I have tried over the last 12 months across different price points that I have loved and would most definitely drink again.
+To help celebrate International Chardonnay Day in 2023, I have listed 10 Chardonnay’s across different price points that I have loved and would most definitely drink again.

 As we all have different tastes, I would love to know what your favourites are right now are, so drop them in the comments at the bottom of this post.